 Determination of Histologic Type

 There may be clues on initial histologic examination.
 For example, the presence of gland formation or mucin production would indicate an adenocarcinoma, whereas the presence of keratinization would indicate a squamous cell carcinoma.
 Evidence of neuroendocrine differentiation may be suggested by the presence of a characteristic, relatively fine chromatin pattern.
-Immunohistochemistry can also be of use, because expression of keratin subtypes 7 and 20 would favor adenocarcinoma, and expression of p40 or 63 or keratin subtypes 5/6 and 14 would favor squamous cell carcinoma.
+IHC can also be of use, because expression of keratin subtypes 7 and 20 would favor adenocarcinoma, and expression of p40 or 63 or keratin subtypes 5/6 and 14 would favor squamous cell carcinoma.
 Reliable neuroendocrine markers include chromogranin A and synaptophysin.
 In situ hybridization studies may be helpful in some circumstances, such as for the identification of Epstein-Barr virus RNA in a cervical lymph node biopsy, which suggests a nasopharyngeal primary site, or the identification of human papillomavirus in an inguinal lymph node biopsy, which suggests a uterine cervical primary site.

 Determination of Primary Site in Metastatic Adenocarcinoma